adamsilver/fdpb/checkout.md

 They say history repeats itself and six years later, in 2014, I joined Just Eat.
 I was once again tasked with helping my fellow UXers redesign the checkout flow, which was functioning in much the same way as the original Boots checkout.

-Once again, we redesigned it so that each section became its own page etc. This had a massively positive impact to the business.
+We redesigned it so that each section became its own page etc. This had a massively positive impact to the business.
 And this time I made a note of the numbers.
 The result was an extra two million orders a year.
 And just to be clear that's orders, not revenue.

 Some years later, Robin Whittleton from GDS, told me that putting each thing on a page of its own was a design pattern in its own right[^].
 And it had a name and everything.
 Not that things need to be named to be good, but they're easier to refer to when they do.